-Spatial analysis of these median calibrated values was undertaken in ArcGIS, R, Matlab and Geospatial Modelling Environment (GME) software using a three-step process modified from the methods outlined by Williams et al. (1) and Chilès and Delfiner (16).
+Spatial analysis of these median calibrated values was undertaken in ArcGIS, R, Matlab and Geospatial Modelling Environment (GME) software using a three-step process modified from the methods outlined by Williams et al. [1] and Chilès and Delfiner [16].
 These steps are 1) allocating points to over-lapping and/or firm time slices, 2) K-means cluster analysis, and 3) cluster centroid and point dispersal pattern analysis.

 The purpose of using over-lapping and/or firm time slices was to divide the dataset into discrete intervals for use in K-means analysis, by removing points associated with radiocarbon ages that were considered statistically distinct.
-Unlike Williams et al. (1), we used a combination of both over-lapping and firm time slices depending on the amount of data in any given time interval.
+Unlike Williams et al. [1], we used a combination of both over-lapping and firm time slices depending on the amount of data in any given time interval.
 For earlier time periods (>4ka), where fewer data points where available, we used over-lapping time slices, which have a de-clustering effect and maximises the use of data available (=222); for later periods (<4ka) where a high number of data points were recorded, firm 500-year time slices were used to improve resolution (=355).
 In some parts of the analysis, a moving average approach to data and time-slices (i.e. 0-500, 100-600, 200-700, 300-800, etc) allowed firm slices to be extended back to 7.5ka.

 Following this assignment of data to individual time slices, all calibrated data values within 10km of each other were ‘averaged’ to de-cluster the dataset and remove bias from the subsequent K-means analysis.
-This stage was used to ensure that areas where archaeological research has been extensive (e.g. Broken Hill Complex, Murray Darling Depression), and/or where multiple concurrent dates have been obtained from the same site (e.g. Ngarrabullgan rockshelter) (17), did not overwhelm the analysis and mask any real trends.
-10km2 was considered a reasonable size based on Williams et al. (1) testing of the same dataset, with a range of larger areas continuing to retain bias in subsequent stages of the analysis.
+This stage was used to ensure that areas where archaeological research has been extensive (e.g. Broken Hill Complex, Murray Darling Depression), and/or where multiple concurrent dates have been obtained from the same site (e.g. Ngarrabullgan rockshelter) [17], did not overwhelm the analysis and mask any real trends.
+10km2 was considered a reasonable size based on Williams et al. [1] testing of the same dataset, with a range of larger areas continuing to retain bias in subsequent stages of the analysis.
 No point was used more than once per time-slice.

-After data were allocated to the time slices, a partitioning clustering technique, K-means, was implemented (18, 19).
+After data were allocated to the time slices, a partitioning clustering technique, K-means, was implemented [18, 19].
 K-means clustering is a statistical method for grouping data.
 It aims to partition n observations into k clusters in which each observation belongs to the cluster with the nearest mean (in our case the latitude and longitude position of the point).
 The output of the analysis is a centroid representing the centre point (mean latitude and longitude) of the observations included in the cluster, along with a box that represents the minimum bounding extent of all observations included in that cluster (either a rectangle when applying minimum bounding rectangles (MBR), or an irregular polygon when applying convex hull methods).